PlagueHO/foundryvtt-azure/README.md

 - LOCATION: The Azure region to deploy the resources to.
 For example, `AustraliaEast`.
 - STORAGE_CONFIGURATION: The configuration of the Azure Storage SKU to use for storing Foundry VTT user data.
 Must be one of `Premium_5GB`, `Standard_5GB`, `Standard_10GB` or `Standard_20GB`.
 - CONTAINER_CONFIGURATION: The configuration of the Azure Container Instance for running the Foundry VTT server.
-Must be one of 'Small', 'Medium' or 'Large'.
+Must be one of `Small`, `Medium` or `Large`.

 The following GitHub Secrets need to be defined: